Considerations of Doing Business with the DoD

 Whereas in the past, industry needed the Government for R&D funding, now it is the Government that needs the new technologies that industry is exploring.

 Government Terms for IP

-Government Purpose Rights (GPR) – the Government has rights to whatever was developed under mixed funding for (usually) five years; Common example is the Government can use your IP, usually in the form of a technical data package, for the purpose of competing a follow-on contract.
+Government Purpose Rights (GPR): The Government has rights to whatever was developed under mixed funding for (usually) five years.
+A common example is that the Government can use your IP, usually in the form of a technical data package, for the purpose of competing a follow-on contract.

 The Government terms for IP*

 1. Unlimited data rights